thegoldenmule/boX/md/Engine.md

 ### Scene

 Once an `Engine` has been initialized, `Engine::getScene()` returns the `Scene` object which manages the currently active `DisplayObject` hierarchy.
-The `Scene` object also contains a property `root' which is the root `DisplayObject`.
+The `Scene` object also contains a property `root` which is the root `DisplayObject`.
 All `DisplayObject` instances that you wish to be rendered must be part of the connected graph extending from `root`.

 In the below example, we add a static image to the scene: